scionassociation/scion-cp_I-D/draft-dekater-scion-controlplane.md

 The header part carries information that is relevant to the computation and verification of the signature.
 It contains the following fields:

 - `signature_algorithm`: Specifies the algorithm to compute the signature.
 Possible types are defined by the `SignatureAlgorithm` definition and are further discussed in {{I-D.dekater-scion-pki}}, but an unspecified signature algorithm is never valid.
 Other signature algorithms or curves MAY be used in the future.
 This field is REQUIRED.
-- `signature_algorithm`: Specifies the algorithm to compute the signature.
-Possible types are defined by the `SignatureAlgorithm` definition and are further discussed in {{I-D.dekater-scion-pki}}, but an unspecified signature algorithm is never valid.
-Other signature algorithms or curves MAY be used in the future.
-This field is REQUIRED.
 - `verification_key_id`: Contains a `VerificationKeyID` message, carrying information relevant to signing and verifying PCBs and other control-plane messages.
 This field is REQUIRED.
 - `timestamp`: Defines the signature creation timestamp.
 This field is OPTIONAL.
 - `metadata`: May include metadata.
 While it is part of the generic `Header` message format, it MUST be empty in an AS entry signed header.
 This field is OPTIONAL.